International Journal of Occupational and Environmental Health

 The International Journal of Occupational and Environmental Health was a quarterly peer-reviewed public health journal with a focus on occupational and environmental health.
 It was established in 1995 and was published by Routledge.
 The last editor-in-chief was Andrew Maier (University of Cincinnati).

 History

 The journal was established in 1995, and was originally published by Maney Publishing.
 Its founding editor-in-chief was Joseph LaDou (University of California, San Francisco), who initially spent between $50,000 and $75,000 of his own money each year to keep publishing the journal.
 David Egilman (Brown University) replaced LaDou as the journal's editor-in-chief in 2007.
 As of 2009, it was the official journal of the International Commission on Occupational Health.
-Along with the rest of Maney's portfolio, the journal was acquired by Taylor & Francis in 2015, which will stop publishing it at the end of 2018.
+Along with the rest of Maney's portfolio, the journal was acquired by Taylor & Francis in 2015, which ceased publishing it in 2018.

 Recognition

 A 2000 article in Occupational and Environmental Medicine identified the International Journal of Occupational and Environmental Health as one of the eight most prominent journals in the occupational health field.
 Epidemiologist David Michaels told ProPublica in 2017 that the journal was one of the few publications where "scientists whose work is independent of the corporations that manufacture chemicals" could publish their research, adding, "The silencing of that voice would be a real loss to the field."